What is an SMTP Server?

 4. Delivery Process

 Now, the SMTP server, acting as a Mail Transfer Agent (MTA), takes on the task of delivering your email.
-It consults the digital directory, the Domain Name System (DNS), to find out the IP address of the recipient’s SMTP server, much like how a train system refers to a timetable to find out which station the train needs to go to next.
+To do so, it consults the digital directory, the Domain Name System (DNS), to find out the IP address of the recipient’s SMTP server.
+This is much like the way a train system refers to a timetable to find out which station the train needs to go to next.

 5. The Email Journey